evalapplydotorg/tblm-private/content/posts/2015-02-26-the-art-of-flight-by-dimitri-keramitas.md

 author: Dimitri Keramitas
 category: fiction
 issue: 11
-summary: "There is a lot of sentimental rambling by well-off writers about the life of the flaneur. it is a very different story for those who actually have to endure a life of constant wandering and the uncertainty of where the next meal or roof over one's head will come from.
-Dimitri Keramitas's story is reminiscent of Knut Hamsun's \"Hunger\", and rings just as true.  "
+summary: There is a lot of sentimental rambling by well-off bourgeois writers about the satisfactions of the life of the flaneur. it is a very different story for those who actually have to endure a life of constant wandering and the uncertainty of where the next meal or roof over one's head will come from.
+Dimitri Keramitas's story is reminiscent of Knut Hamsun's "Hunger", and rings just as true....
 slug: ?p=275
 type: post
 year: "2015"